 Protect the past.
 Be part of the future.
 Become a member.

 Whilst Cromford Mills is currently closed to the public due to the impact of the Coronavirus (COVID-19), the support of our members is needed more than ever.
-As an independent charity we rely on our visitor income to enable us to fulfill our charitable aims and keep Cromford Mills standing.
+As an independent charity we rely on our visitor income to enable us to fulfil our charitable aims and keep Cromford Mills standing.
 At this difficult time, our membership scheme is one way that you can still support our work.
 Visit our donate page to see the other ways that you can help protect Cromford Mills, both now and for the future.

 Saving Cromford Mills

 In the 1970s volunteers came together to save Cromford Mills from being demolished.
 As the world’s first successful water-powered cotton spinning mill built by Sir Richard Arkwright in 1771, Cromford Mills has a hugely important place in history and is a stunning built example of innovation at the start of the industrial revolution.
 Now an independent charity, the Arkwright Society has worked tirelessly to rescue the site and restore it to the world heritage attraction you see today.
-There is along way to go to finish the full restoration and every pound of your membership helps us to continue this work and protect everything that we have already achieved.
+There is a long way to go to finish the full restoration and every pound of your membership helps us to continue this work and protect everything that we have already achieved.

 Protecting the Future